agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 - https://pyodide.org/en/stable/usage/packages-in-pyodide.html
 - https://emscripten-forge.org/

-The Xeus project is a Jupyter kernel for C++ and other languages, which is used by JupyterLite to run code for various languages in the browser.
+The Xeus project is a Jupyter kernel for C++ and other languages.
+It is used by JupyterLite to run code for various languages in the browser.
 It is also used by JupyterLab and other Jupyter projects.
-It is a part of the Jupyter ecosystem and provides a C++ implementation of the Jupyter kernel protocol.
+The Xeus project is part of the Jupyter ecosystem and provides a C++ implementation of the Jupyter kernel protocol.

 - https://github.com/jupyterlite/xeus
 - https://github.com/jupyterlite/xeus-lite-demo